import math

 for subtree in tree.subtrees(lambda x: not has_type(x, NodeType.ENT) and x.has_entity_child())

-equiv_subtrees = equiv_cluster(entity_parents, tau=tau, metric=metric, _all_subtrees=False)
+equiv_subtrees: TREE_CLUSTER = equiv_cluster(entity_parents, tau=tau, metric=metric, _all_subtrees=False)

 return {

-for i, cluster in enumerate(equiv_subtrees)
+for cluster_name, cluster in equiv_subtrees.items()

 for subtree in cluster